 53. What are the 4 most common causes of respiratory distress?

 Respiratory distress syndrome (RDS)– like her case, Transient Tachypnea of the Newborn, Pneumonia/Aspiration syndromes, and Pneumothorax.

-54. What is most common pneumonia?
+54. What is the most common pneumonia?

 Perinatal pneumonia which is acquired in utero.
 Chlamydia pneumonia which is present later in life, 4-12 weeks, staccato cough, but no wheezing and fever, chest x-ray has bilateral infiltrates, eosinophilia, get macrolides for treatment.

 55. How do we assess fetal lung maturity?